 By offering cheaper premiums on low risk properties in high risk regions, you can undercut your competition.
 You can increase the number of policies on your book without unnecessary additional exposure to geohazards.

-We'd love to help you get a clear view of current and potential subsidence and ground movement risks too.
+We'd be pleased to help you gain a clear view of current and potential subsidence and ground movement risks too.

 Here's how to get our help:

 Cranfield University's Natural Perils Directory (NPD) uses the best available spatial data on soils, weather and trees to models subsidence and six other geohazards.
 We've been working with the insurance industry for almost 25 years, but we're not resting on our laurels.Recently published research behind NPD by Cranfield scientist Professor Stephen Hallett was shortlisted for the 2015 Lloyd's Science of Risk Prize.